-“The Hot 100 Top-10 run of ‘Honey’ began the week of the Martin Luther King, Jr. assassination (and first hit #1 the week after King’s death) and ended the week of the assassination of Robert Kennedy.
-No other Hot 100 entry had a top 10 run that spanned that same time interval.
+“The Top-10 run in the Hot 100 for ‘Honey’ (from April 6 to June 8) was bookmarked by two calamitous events.
+‘Honey’ first reached the Top-10 the week of the Martin Luther King, Jr. assassination at the beginning of April, 1968, and ended the week of the assassination of Robert Kennedy in early June, 1968.
+No other Hot 100 entry in 1968 had a Top-10 run (including its five-weeks at #1) that spanned that same interval.
 ‘Honey’ reached #2 on the UK Singles Chart and a re-release of the single in the United Kingdom in 1975 also reached #2.

 Bobby Goldsboro, “Honey” (1968):